kotliluk/rachel/README.md

 The **reportName** modifies names of generated reports.
 It can specify 4 modifications:
 * **usePathParts** sets which parts of the path to the project files should be included in the report name.
 The parts are numbered backwards - last part (i.e., filename) is number 1.
-Example: if we have a source project some/path/to/my-project.rachel and set usePathParts to \[ 1, 3 \], the report name will be path/my-project.rachel.
+Example: if we have a source project some/path/to/my-project.rachel and set usePathParts to \[ 1, 2 \], the report name will be to/my-project.rachel.
+I.e., after setting to \[ 1 \], the report file name will be source file name only - be careful about duplicit names.
 * **joinPathParts** sets how slashes in the source project path are replaced.
 Example: if we have a source project some/path/to/my-project.rachel and set joinPathParts to "-", the report name will be some-path-to-my-project.rachel.
-* **prefix**/**suffix** are prepended/appended respectively to the filename after usePathParts and joinPathParts modifications
+* **prefix**/**suffix** are prepended/appended to the filename after usePathParts and joinPathParts modifications

-Words *loadType*, *resultFilename*, and *reportName* are reserved and cannot be used to name your count rules.
+Words *loadType*, *resultFilename*, and *reportName* are reserved and cannot be used to name your rules.

 Further, the JSON file contains arbitrary number of rules with custom (non-reserved) but unique names.
 There are 3 types of rules, the type is specified by its operations/tables/queries field: